scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 Please read the official guide [^ATL_dvcs].

-## Setup the JIRA link in Bitbucket Cloud
+## Setup the JIRA Link in Bitbucket Cloud

 We want to display the hyperlink in Bitbucket Cloud commit history page.
 Adding a JIRA link in repository setting will satisfy our request.

-* Go to repository setting, find the Integrations - Links: https://bitbucket.org/scotv/ls-core-restful/admin/links
+* Go to repository setting, find the Integrations - Links:

+        https://bitbucket.org/scotv/ls-core-restful/admin/links
 * Click the JIRA icon,
 * Fill the JIRA website and the JIRA project code, such as `LS`